A Robust 3D Registration Method via Simultaneous Inlier Identification and Model Estimation: Robust Fitting Using Truncated Loss

+Note that we consider a generalized truncated loss rather than the truncated LS loss.
+While the LS loss is optimal for Gaussian noise, a generalized $\Phi$ also adapts to $\ell_p$ loss with $p<2$, which is desirable when the inlier noise is not Gaussian but super-Gaussian (detailed in Appendix \ref{Lp loss}).

-Generally, MC robust fitting consists of two steps, firstly finding the largest consensus set, and then conducting model fitting on the obtained consensus set (inliers).
-Given a set of $N$ measurements, MC aims to find a feasible model parameterized by ${\boldsymbol{\theta}} \in {\mathbb{R}^d}$, that is consistent with as many of the measurements as possible up to an inlier residual threshold $\tau > 0$, i.e., has the largest consensus set $I$ as [1]
+A feature of SIME is it can identify inliers/outliers based on the solution $\bf{s}$, which is similar to the MC criterion.
+Given a set of $N$ measurements, MC aims to find a feasible model parameterized by ${\boldsymbol{\theta}}$, that is consistent with as many of the measurements as possible up to an inlier residual threshold $\tau > 0$, i.e., has the largest consensus set $I$ as \cite{01}